AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-magento.md

 ## Export a Varnish configuration file

-To export a Varnish configuration file from the Admin panel:
+To export a Varnish configuration file from the Admin:

 1. Click one of the export buttons to create a `varnish.vcl` you can use with Varnish.